-If you are interested in joining us or learning more about becoming Catholic, check out the detailed information below and also please contact Peter Walsh via email at [email protected] or by phone at 508-817-6694 for more information.
+If you are interested in joining us or learning more about becoming Catholic, please call the office at 508-222-1206 or email Lori Castro at [email protected].

 Ever since the resurrection of Jesus from the dead, the Catholic Church has preached the Gospel and welcomed people from every corner of the world to join her as disciples of Jesus Christ.

 This is the very identity of the Catholic Church, to spread the Good News to all nations.
 Just before Jesus ascended into heaven, he told his apostles:

 "All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you; and lo, I am with you always, to the close of the age."

 Today, the Catholic Church continues this mission and invites everyone to “come and see.”
 (John 1:46) The ordinary way that most people become Catholic is through a process that is a modern adaptation of the ancient method of the first centuries of the Church.
 This process is called the Rite of Christian Initiation of Adults, abbreviated as "R.C.I.A."